rstrotmann/nif/docs/reference/administration_summary.md

-# Overview on the number of administrations in the subjects by parent
+# Administration summary

-Overview on the number of administrations in the subjects by parent
+Summary statistics on the number of administrations per subject, by parent.
+This may useful to characterized the population exposure to a treatment.

 ## Usage